 - We aim to keep Coromandel free of gold-mining and support the efforts of Peninsula Watchdog.

 The branch is always looking for new members.
-We meet on the first Thursday of the month and welcome members.
+We meet on the first Thursday of the month at 10.30 in Coromandel Town and welcome members.

 If you would like to get involved with our branch activities or to find out more then please get in touch.